AU urges inclusive Libya government, setback to rebels

 Perhaps most significantly, the Arab League backed the rebels this week, after suspending Libya's membership when Gaddafi's forces launched a crackdown in February to try to prevent an uprising from spreading in the east of the country.

-Only three heads of state attended an emergency summit of the AU Peace and Security Council in Addis Ababa, which brought together 15 members who officials said were divided almost equally over whether to recognize the rebels.
+Only three heads of state attended an emergency summit of the AU Peace and Security Council in Addis Ababa, which brought together 15 members who officials said divided almost equally over whether to recognise the rebels.

-"The AU peace and security council is weighted with countries who have backed Gaddafi in the past or owe him favors.
-They will not recognize the NTC," one senior Western diplomat told Reuters before the AU's communique was read out.
+"The AU peace and security council is weighted with countries who have backed Gaddafi in the past or owe him favours.
+They will not recognise the NTC," one senior Western diplomat told Reuters before the AU's communique was read out.

-One official who was at the talks told Reuters a number of delegates denounced the NTC as "stooges of NATO and the West."
+the council members are Zimbabwe, Kenya, Equatorial Guinea, Nigeria, Libya, Namibia, South Africa, Djibouti, Rwanda, Burundi, Chad Benin, Ivory Coast, Mali and Mauritania.

-As well as calling for an inclusive government which would theoretically include Gaddafi supporters, the communique urged a democratic transition and support for the organization of elections and a national reconciliation process.
+As well as calling for an inclusive government which would theoretically include Gaddafi supporters, the communique urged a democratic transition and support for the organisation of elections and a national reconciliation process.

 "(The council) strongly reaffirms that the AU stands with the people of Libya and encourages all the parties in Libya to come together and negotiate a peaceful process that would lead to democracy," said Ramtane Lamamra, AU Commissioner for Peace and Security.

-"These resistant members of the AU peace and security council are probably being difficult to compel some recognition of their place at the table in helping to resolve the Libyan crisis," Schroeder told Reuters.

-The council members are Zimbabwe, Kenya, Equatorial Guinea, Nigeria, Libya, Namibia, South Africa, Djibouti, Rwanda, Burundi, Chad Benin, Ivory Coast, Mali and Mauritania.

-South African leader Jacob Zuma, who has been a vocal Gaddafi supporter, said the pan-African bloc would not recognize the rebels while fighting was still going on.
-The NTC has won recognition from more than 40 countries, and AU officials told Reuters 20 of them were African.
+But South African leader Jacob Zuma, who has been a vocal Gaddafi supporter, said the pan-African bloc would not recognise the rebels while fighting was still going on.
+The NTC has won recognition from more than 40 countries, and an AU aide said 20 of them were African.

 Zuma led an AU mediation effort in Libya but his two personal visits this year produced no meaningful results.